inchtime/recyclerkit-android/README.md

 RecyclerKit for Android
 =======================

-RecyclerKit is support to use android.support.v7.widget.RecyclerView to display thousands of layout you want via `RecyclerAdapter`.
+RecyclerKit is support to use android.support.v7.widget.RecyclerView to display thousands of layout you want via one adapter `RecyclerAdapter`.

 RecyclerKit also provide a empty view that you can customized when the recyclerView is empty